testimio/JS-interview/router/task.md

 Adds the given route to the router.

  - `routeName` is the name of the route given, for example `/Home`.
- - `handler` is a function to call when routing to the route is done with the below `route` method.
-For this initial task, the router should receieve one parameter. the paramater is an object with twi properties, url and state.
+ - `handler` is a function to call when routing is done with the below `route` method.
+For this initial task, the router should receieve one parameter.
+The paramater is an object with two properties, url and state.
 The url property should match the url in the trigger method, and the state property should be the handler object itself.

- **Route handlers (i.e. routeName above) should always start with a /.
+ **Route handlers (i.e. routeName above) should always start with a '/'.
 If they do not, throw an exception**

 ### route